borntofrappe/fullstack-d3/README.md

 ### Projection

 A projection describes how the map is approximated.
-It is indeed necessary to distort the three dimensional shape in order to draw the visual in two dimensions.
+It is indeed necessary to distort the three dimensional shape in order to draw the world in two dimensions.

-There are several projections, each with its pros and cons, but the book argues for at least the following:
+There are several projections, each with its pros and cons, but the book motivates the following guidelines:

-- Mercator (`d3.geoMercator`) and specifically Transverse Mertcator (`d3.geoTransverseMercator`), especially for maps devoted to countries or smaller units
+- Mercator (`d3.geoMercator`) and specifically transverse mercator (`d3.geoTransverseMercator`) for maps devoted to countries or smaller geographical units

-- Winkel-Tripel (`d3.geoWinkel3`) and equal Earth (`d3.geoEqualEarth`), particularly for continents and the entire planet
+- Winkel-Tripel (`d3.geoWinkel3`) and equal Earth (`d3.geoEqualEarth`) for continents and the entire planet

 The documentation for [`d3-geo`](https://github.com/d3/d3-geo) highlights the projections included in the main library, while [`d3-geo-projection`](https://github.com/d3/d3-geo-projection) provides a module for additional types.
 Incidentally, `d3.geoWinkel3` is available from this additional module.